TABLE OF CONTENTS

 SAS – StudentsAchieve

 StudentsAchieve is an online software that provides the ability to view student attendance and marks which allows both parents and students to track progress more effectively.
-Parents and student each have a unique user ID and password to access StudentsAchieve.
+Parents and students each have a unique user ID and password to access StudentsAchieve.

 All homeroom teachers enter attendance at the earliest opportunity.
 Delays in entering attendance information are expected when a teacher is absent from school or unable to enter attendance for other reasons.
 Parents are strongly encouraged to provide some form of communication with the school when a student is absent or going to be absent.
 The preferred methods are a phone call (368-4130, press 227) or a written note upon the student’s return to class.